 Apache Mina is a network application framework with which developers can easily create highly scalable and performant network applications.
 Whether you use TCP/IP, UDP, LDAP, NTP, DNS, etc… or a custom protocol, Mina has unified APIs for all the transports.
 The framework can provide high-level and low-level network APIs.
 Mina completely handles the I/O operations helping the developers to concentrate fully on business logic and other application needs.
 It is easy to test the code written with the help of mock objects.
 You can easily learn Mina using the Eclipse IDE.
 It can be integrated with popular frameworks like Spring and PicoContainer making it a popular choice for network applications.

 MINA is better than SOAP and is more stable and reliable.
 It has a rich networking library to handle concurrent threads.

-There are many other frameworks which are not full-stack or web development frameworks but are useful in every application – like log4j for logging, Junit, and Selenium for testing and so on.
+There are many other Java frameworks that are not full-stack or web development frameworks but are useful in every application – like log4j for logging, Junit, and Selenium for testing, and so on.
 It is essential to know about these though you can just learn them on the go along with the other frameworks that you have seen in the above list.